-Consortium, to assist the Conspirators in their efforts to prevent Catalyst from successfully purchasing Wind.
+Consortium, for the purpose of assisting the Conspirators in their efforts to prevent Catalyst from successfully purchasing Wind.

-- 77. The Confidential Information that Lacavera transmitted included critical information regarding Catalyst's confidential negotiation communications with VimpelCom. - 78.
-Lacavera knew that this information was confidential and that information was shared with him on the condition that he not communicate this information to other parties bidding for Wind.
-In breach of this obligation, Lacavera shared this information with the other bidders, including West Face, to give those other bidders an unfair advantage in their pursuit of Wind. - 79.
-The Consortium knowingly received and misused Catalyst's Confidential Information to create the Proposal and gain an unfair advantage over Catalyst in its negotiations with VimpelCom. - 80.
-By wrongly transmitting Catalyst's Confidential Information to the Consortium, Lacavera, acting on behalf of Globalive, and, separate and apart from the interests of Wind and VimpelCom, knew that the transmission would (and did) cause damage to Catalyst.
+- 105. The Confidential Information that UBS transmitted included Catalyst's negotiating positions with VimpelCom, the terms of the Exclusivity Agreement, and the status of the negotiations between Catalyst and VimpelCom. - 106.
+UBS knew that this information was confidential and that information was shared with it on the condition that it not communicate this information to other parties bidding for Wind, UBS repeatedly breached Catalyst's confidence by transmitting this information to the Consortium, including Tennenbaum and West Face, to give those other bidders an unfair advantage in their pursuit of Wind. - 107.
+The Consortium knowingly received and misused Catalyst's Confidential Information to create the Proposal (defined below) and to gain an unfair advantage over Catalyst in its negotiations with VimpelCom. - 108.
+UBS knowingly and willingly participated in the conspiracy by transmitting Catalyst's Confidential Information to the other Conspirators in furtherance of the Conspiracy's predominant purpose which was to induce VimpelCom to breach the Exclusivity Agreement. - 109.
+By wrongly transmitting Catalyst's Confidential Information to the Consortium, UBS knew that the transmission would (and did) cause damage to Catalyst.